 - Split Personality: Averted; unlike other incarnations of the character, this Two-Face doesn't have one.
 Instead, he becomes more unhinged after Joker's had his fun with him.
 There is wrath inside of him that violently comes out, but not to the extent of developing as an alternate personality.

-- Tragic Hero: He is Gotham's White Knight who desire get rid of all corruption and crime of Gotham.
-However, He has a Fatal Flaw in the form of his love for Rachel, which is shown when he would rather he die than Rachel, despite all the innocent people who are relying on him to clean up Gotham's streets.
-After her death at the hands of The Joker he turns into a cop killing murderer obsessed with avenging Racheal's death, using a coin flip to determine who lives or dies regardless of morality or other factors which would have affected his decisions before.
+- Tragic Hero: He is Gotham's White Knight who desires to get rid of all corruption and crime of Gotham.
+However, he has a Fatal Flaw in the form of his love for Rachel, which is shown when he would rather die than Rachel, despite all the innocent people who are relying on him to clean up Gotham's streets.
+He also has another in his black and white morality.
+After her death at the hands of The Joker he turns into a cop-killing murderer obsessed with avenging Rachel's death, using a coin flip to determine who lives or dies regardless of morality or other factors which would have affected his decisions before.

 - Tragic Villain: His fall from grace is the end result of one tragedy after another until his mind broke.